bhavyasharma2/Deep-Learning---Image-Classification/README.md

 **Overview**

-This project/tutorial focuses on classifying images of cats and dogs using transfer learning from a pre-trained neural network.
+This project/tutorial focuses on classifying images within large dataset using transfer learning from a pre-trained neural network.
 Transfer learning involves leveraging a pre-existing model trained on a large dataset and customizing it for a specific task, saving computational resources and time.

 **Project Structure**